Institute of Living: Controversies

 The Institute of Living was one of the primary treatment centers in the United States for Catholic priests, including those who sexually abused children.
 The Institute treated hundreds of priests over the course of several decades.
 Many priests were transferred to the institute to avoid discovery and prosecution.
 The Institute of Living maintains it was deceived by the Catholic Church, that the Church concealed information from doctors, and that it bears no responsibility for the conspiracy to perpetuate priest abuse.
 The Archdiocese of Baltimore sent priest Joseph Maskell for treatment at the institute from 1992 to 1993.

 Abuse

-It was here that Gene Tierney was subjected to 26 shock treatments, which she later claimed robbed her of significant portions of her memory.